wikirate/wikirate4py/docs/source/cursor.rst

 Limits
 ------

-By default, WikiRate allows 20 items per page, however users can request from WikiRate's API to return more items in one go.
+By default, Wikirate allows 20 items per page, however users can request from Wikirate's API to return more items in one go.
 If you would like to request more items in one go using the Cursor then you need to define an additional parameter called per_page.